Looking for a taste of the Smoky Hills? We have pulled together ten of our favorite destinations.

 Northwest of Lindsborg and not too far from I-135 is a landmark situated in one of the most scenic parts of the Smoky Hills—Coronado Heights.
 On a hill overlooking the Smoky Hill Valley, the WPA constructed a stone castle to commemorate Francisco Vasquez de Coronado and his famous quest for gold.
 Part of a Spanish coat of mail was found at the remnants of an Indian village just a few miles from the Heights.
 Coronado Heights is one of the 8 Wonders of Kansas Geography.

 3. Monument Rocks (Chalk Pyramids)

 Almost 30 miles from Oakley off I-70, Monument Rocks have made their way into many a book about Kansas.
 Together with Castle Rock, they are among the original 8 Wonders of Kansas.
 Also like Castle Rock, Monument Rocks rise up out of the ground with startling suddenness.
-The graceful natural arch showcased in this formation, however, makes this site distinctive.
+The graceful natural arch showcased in this formation, however, makes the site distinctive.
 Drive carefully, and do not attempt this trip in wet weather.

 This tiny park east of Ellsworth displays the quirky side of the Smoky Hills.
 One look at the unusual shape of the rock formations, and you will see how the park got its name.
 Besides its geological interest, Mushroom Rock has historical significance, having excited the wonder of Indians, explorers, prospectors, stagecoach drivers, railroad builders, and others throughout the years.
-A camera is a must at this park, which shares with Rock City the distinction of being on the list of 8 Wonders of Kansas Geography.
+A camera is a must at this park, which shares with Rock City the distinction of being on the list of the 8 Wonders of Kansas Geography.

 Also east of Ellsworth is a state park that probably best displays the many facets of the Smoky Hills.
 Whether your interest is plants, animals, rocks, or just outdoor recreation, you will be hard pressed to beat this park for variety.
 Walk the trails (ideally in dry weather) to see the diverse views.
 Before you leave the area, pick up a brochure and drive the Kanopolis Lake Legacy Tour to learn more about the history and nature of the area.